 There are many species of synodontis, and there are many hybrids and crossbreeds between the species which pop up as well, quite often in pet shops.
-Synodontis appear to be quite happily and readily crossbred to the chagrin of purists who do not approve of such abominations.
+Synodontis appear to crossbreed quite happily and readily, much to the chagrin of purists who do not approve of such abominations.

 Unless you have a very common species, it may be difficult to tell if what you have is a hybrid or not.
-There are currently well over 100 different identifies species of synodontis, and more than one syno has been misidentified as a hybrid when it was, in fact a new species.
+There are currently well over 100 different identified species of synodontis, and more than one syno has been misidentified as a hybrid when it was, in fact, a new species.

 If you are trying to identify whether or not a synodontis is pure, pay special attention to fin shape, size and coloration, to the nature of the barbs around the mouth, to the overall body shape of the fish and to its markings.
 If your synodontis seems to have the characteristics of more than one species, there is a fairly decent chance that it is a hybrid.